g4eml/RP2040_Synth/README.md

 3. Copy the .uf2 file onto the USB drive.
 The RP2040 will recognise the file and immediately update its firmware and reboot.

+4. Windows 10 and above should automatically load the necessary driver and allocate a Com Port to the RP2040.

+Note:- Windows 7 or 8 will not automatically load the necessary driver and device mananger may show the device under Unknown Devices as 'Board CDC' or 'Pico'.
+You can load the correct driver by running Zadig https://zadig.akeo.ie/  and allocating the USB Serial CDC driver to the device.

 ## Building your own version of the firmware (longer method and not normally required)

 The RP2040 is programmed using the Arduino IDE with the Earl F. Philhower, III  RP2040 core.